googleapis/google-cloud-java/google-cloud-testing/spanner-benchwrapper/README.md

 Note that you'll need to delete these, or uncomment the plugin, since multiple definitions of the same class are not allowed.

-Note that these should not be committed into git.
+These should not be committed into git.

-Note that you can also `mvn compile -DskipTests=true` and see sources in `target/generated-sources/`.
+You can also `mvn compile -DskipTests=true` and see sources in `target/generated-sources/`.

 ## Debugging HTTP requests